ibm-cloud-docs/discovery-data/collections.md

 -   To automate the process of adding data to your project, use the {{site.data.keyword.discoveryshort}} APIs to create a collection and upload documents to it.

 When you add documents to {{site.data.keyword.discoveryshort}}, the original documents are crawled and information from the documents is stored in an index so that it can be enriched and analyzed or retrieved later.
 Not all rich content from the original document is retained.
 For example, images from .ppt or .doc files are not stored.
 For more information, see [How your data source is processed](/docs/discovery-data?topic=discovery-data-index-overview).

+After you create a collection, you can click **Preview data** to preview data in the advanced document view.

 ## Choosing what to add to a collection
 {: #createcollection-why}